TGDivy/TGDivy/README.md

 ## 💬🌞

-> No one can hurt you without your consent. ~ Eleanor Roosevelt
+> No one ever said life was fair.
+Just Eventful. ~ Carol Burnett

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )